 While tribal resources are limited there are businesses and friends of Pojoaque that have never been asked to support tribal programs.
 Additionally, the foundation expects to engage community members in problem solving critical issues such as the language revitalization programs and seemingly intractable health issues.
 An important part of the Foundation’s work is facilitating conversations and community assessments serving as the foundation for the planning and prioritization of issues.

 The phase of development we are currently in is to establish the Continuous Pathways Foundation identity, operations, and identifying innovative approaches.
 The Pueblo has asked Bruce Bernstein PhD to create and operate the organization.
-The foundation is lead by a board of directors and they have approved articles of incorporation and by laws that are filed with the state of New Mexico.
+The foundation is lead by a board of directors and they have approved articles of incorporation and by laws that are filed with the state of New Mexico and is a 501(c)3 non-profit organization.